Q: What are the Australia Awards and what can I study?

 Q: How do I choose where to study?

-A: You should research the different universities in Australia, attend the Universities’ Expo on 1 August and discuss your preferences with the higher education specialist who will be available to assist you with your decision.
-Please make time to have informed and meaningful discussions with our course adviser both in face to face meetings and through on-going dialogue via email and skype.
+A: You should research the different universities in Australia, and discuss your preferences with the higher education specialist who will be available to assist you with your decision.
+Please make time to have informed and meaningful discussions with your course adviser both in face to face meetings and through on-going dialogue via email and skype.

 Q: Can I study whatever I like?

-A: No. Your course of study must be within the field of study you have nominated in your application form which must be in one of the priority areas for development.
+A: Your course of study must be within the field of study you have nominated in your application form.
+This should be in one of the priority areas for development, or in a specialised field if you can provide a strong justification for study in that field.
 (See Priority Fields of Study)

 Q: What are the priority areas for development in Timor-Leste?